bearlike/Personal-Assistant/README.md

 ## Bug Reports and Feature Requests 🐞

 If you encounter any bugs or have ideas for new features, please open an issue on our [issue tracker](https://github.com/bearlike/Personal-Assistant/issues).
 We appreciate detailed bug reports that include steps to reproduce the issue and any relevant error messages.

 Thank you for considering contributing to Meeseeks!
 Let's build cool stuff!

+Thank you for considering contributing to Meeseeks!
+Let's build cool stuff!